nancyyeh/the-shoppies/README.md

 # 🛠️ Future Improvements

 - Include a backend to hide API key for OMDB as this creates secruity risk
-- Link the nominations to a submission API
+- Save down the submission to a backend API
 - Add social share buttons after submission

 # 🚀 Deployment